jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 Before the Commissioner makes a private ruling, the Commissioner must give the applicant a reasonable opportunity to be consulted if the content of the proposed ruling differs from that requested by the applicant.

 ### 91EH Content and notification of a private ruling
-(1) A private ruling must state—anything that does not contain these statements is not a private ruling.
+(1) A private ruling must state— anything that does not contain these statements is not a private ruling.
   (a) that it is a private ruling made under section 91E; and (b) the identity of the person, the taxation law, and the arrangement (which may be identified by reference to the arrangement in the application) to which the ruling applies; and
   (c) how the taxation law applies to the arrangement and to the person; and